ONSdigital/sdc-global-design-patterns/docs/01-index.md

 - ‘[HTML_Codesniffer](https://squizlabs.github.io/HTML_CodeSniffer/)’ - A11y audit tool
 - Chrome ‘[Lighthouse](https://developers.google.com/web/tools/lighthouse/)’ - A11y audit tool

-Before the pattern can be accepted into the pattern library it is likely that it will need to be audited by [DAC](http://digitalaccessibilitycentre.org/) or another A11y audit organisation.
+Before the pattern can be accepted into the pattern library it is likely that it will need to be audited by [DAC](http://digitalaccessibilitycentre.org/) or another accessibility audit organisation.

 ## Sketch
 A [Sketch](http://www.sketchapp.com) library file ([info](https://sketchapp.com/docs/libraries/)) is maintained in parallel with the codebase of the pattern library and is available to [download here](https://drive.google.com/file/d/0B7T2bOHcgJHUdFpyNzNmSDNYWWs/view?usp=sharing).